ng-david/expense-aws-public/README.md

 # Mooni Expense Tracking

 ## Setup
-After `npm install` make sure to create a `config.json` with your AWS credentials like so:
+After `npm install` make sure to create a `config.json` in the main directory with your AWS credentials like so:

 ```
 {